sootlasten/dotfiles/README.md

 TODO!

-Automatically uninstall existing tmux if exists and install tmux 2.1 from source instead!
+* Automatically uninstall existing tmux if exists and install tmux 2.1 from source instead!
+* How to block comment with a shortcut in vim